 All Directors intend to attend the AGM, including the Chairs of the Audit and Risk, Remuneration, Nomination and Social Values and ESG Committees, who are available to answer questions.
 The Board welcomes questions from shareholders who have an opportunity to raise issues informally or formally before or during the meeting.

-For each proposed resolution, the proxy appointment forms provide shareholders with the option to direct their proxy vote either for or against the resolution or to withhold their vote.
+For each proposed resolution, the proxy appointment forms provide shareholders with the option to direct their proxy vote either for, or against, the resolution or to withhold their vote.
 The proxy form and any announcement of the results of a vote make it clear that a ‘vote withheld’ is not a vote in law and will not be counted in the calculation of the proportion of the votes for and against the resolution.

 All valid proxy appointments are properly recorded and counted by Equiniti, the Company Registrars.
 Information on the number of shares represented by proxy, the proxy votes for and against each resolution, and the number of shares in respect of which the vote was withheld for each resolution, together with the proxy voting result, are given at the AGM.
-The total votes cast, including those at the AGM are published on our website (investors.eurocell.co.uk) immediately after the meeting.
+The total votes cast, including those at the AGM, are published on our website (investors.eurocell.co.uk) immediately after the meeting.

 - Next Committees